Johnson leads No. 10 Texas A&M to 79-35 rout of Mississippi

+COLLEGE STATION, Texas (AP) — Texas A&M proved it can win big without plenty of points from star guard Chennedy Carter.

-COLLEGE STATION, Texas (AP) — Ciera Johnson scored 17 points and N’dea Jones grabbed 13 rebounds as No. 10 Texas A&M cruised to a 79-35 victory over Mississippi on Monday night.
+Ciera Johnson scored 17 points and N’dea Jones grabbed 13 rebounds as the Aggies cruised to a 79-35 victory over Mississippi on Monday night.

+“Great defense tonight — great defense,” A&M coach Gary Blair said.
+“I was able to rotate all 11 kids in, and we shared the basketball.
+Everything we ran was working.”

-The Aggies (14-1, 2-0 Southeastern Conference) jumped to a 37-19 lead at halftime, despite star guard Chennedy Carter not collecting her first field goal until 2:51 remained in the first half.
-Carter entered the game averaging 23.2 points per game, but scored 13 points against the Rebels (7-8, 0-2 SEC), with 11 of those coming in the second half.
+The Aggies (14-1, 2-0 Southeastern Conference) jumped to a 37-19 lead at halftime, despite Carter not collecting her first field goal until 2:51 remained in the first half of A&M’s league home opener.
+Carter entered the contest averaging 23.2 points per game, but scored 13 points against the Rebels (7-8, 0-2 SEC), with 11 of those coming in the second half.

 Shambria Washington and Johnson combined for more points in the first half (23) than the Rebels scored over the first two quarters.
-Washington made 5-of-6 field goals in the decisive first half, including both of her 3-point attempts.
+Washington, who finished with a season-high 12 points, made 5-of-6 field goals in the decisive first half, including both of her 3-point attempts in helping launch the Aggies to a ninth consecutive victory.

+“They left me open, so I shot the ball a little more,” Washington said.
+“Chennedy is a great passer, and she’s great at finding open people.”

 The Aggies re-entered the top 10 on Monday for the first time since falling out after an 80-58 loss to current No. 11 Florida State on Dec.
 1. The Rebels were led by Deja Cage with 15 points – the only Mississippi player in double digits – and were held to a season-low in points.